Abarim Publications' online Biblical Hebrew Dictionary

 Even God has a ירך (yarek), which is where he keeps his sword (Psalm 45:3, and note that Psalm 45 is titled "a song of love").
 Paul helpfully explains that the "sword of the Spirit" equals the "the Word of God" (Ephesians 6:17), which derives from the idea that Israel is feminine (all peoples are; see אמם, 'amam), and her "desire", or national vulva, is the tabernacle in which the Father deposes his "pillar of smoke" (also see our article on כבד, kabed, the you-know-what, euphemized as "glory", of the Lord).

 Comparable human "pillars of smoke" are depicted in the Song of Solomon, in the scene that reviews the wedding procession: pillars of smoke coming up from the wilderness, with each man having sworded his ירך (yarek) as agent of the dread of night (Song of Solomon 3:6-8).
+See our article on the Greek word καπνος (kapnos), smoke, for a look at the cognitive equivalents of fire, burning and the production of smoke.

 In that same vein, when Jacob wrestled with the angel, the latter struck the former on the כף־ירך (kap-yarek) and dislocated it (Genesis 32:25).
 This scene has traditionally been interpreted to refer to the socket of Jacob's hip joint and some related sinew, but there is no logic, historical, scriptural, etymological, exegetical or even dietary basis for this interpretation.
 Instead, the word כף (kap) describes an open hand, and is the opposite of יד (yad), a clenched fist.
 The latter is obviously a sign of bundled anger and masculine will, whereas the former signifies surrender, receptivity, cooperation and even hope.
 The whole key to this scene is that father Jacob started out as an individual and thus masculine, but was changed into Israel, a people and thus feminine.
 Or perhaps more precise: the God of Abraham, Isaac and Jacob was the God of three generations of wise men, whose individual insights, resolve and leadership made them able to carry the God-given covenant.
 In Jacob, the burden of the covenant was transferred from the shoulders of one man (male) to the interwoven network of shoulders of many men: Israel (female).
 In exactly the same way would the cross of Christ be transferred from the shoulder of Jesus (male; see Isaiah 9:6) to the interlocked shoulders of the Body of Christ (female; see Matthew 16:24, 2 Corinthians 11:2, 1 Corinthians 6:2).